logo logo

 You May Feel Intimidated by the Military Justice System

 Military disciplinary actions, particularly courts-martial, should be taken very seriously.
 The career and future impacts can be severe and long lasting.
 Not only could a court-martial trial result in a federal criminal conviction, a court-martial sentence could include a punitive discharge (dismissal for officers, bad conduct discharge or dishonorable discharge for enlisted military members) and years in prison.
-In addition, military, retirement, and VA benefits could be lost and there could be other consequences such as loss of professional license or, for certain cases, sex offender registration.
+In addition, military retirement, and VA benefits could be lost and there could be other consequences such as loss of professional license or, for certain cases, sex offender registration.

 Because of the possible serious ramifications of military adverse actions, accused military members need to be proactive and make sure his or her rights are fully protected.
 That begins with the decision about a defense lawyer.
 Because the military disciplinary and military justice systems are unique, and the military culture itself is unique, it is important to seek a lawyer who understands and practices within these unique systems.
 A lawyer who knows the rules, regulations, laws, and customs that apply in the military.